-Based on the above listed circumstances, DuBois Integrity Academy amended its Procurement process to include the following:
+Based on the above listed circumstances, DuBois Integrity Academy's procurement process includes the following:

-- 1) Negotiate or renegotiate contracts for services or products based on current and former relationships established with Service Providers & Supply Chains. - 2) Quotes instead of RFPs will be accepted for products under \$250k - 3) Utilize markets that provide online internal marketing in real time, i.e. Amazon Marketplace. - 4) Rely on previous procurement evaluations and decisions. - 5) Recommendations from tried, and true companies.
+- 1. Negotiate or renegotiate contracts for services or products based on current and former relationships established with Service Providers & Supply Chains. - 2.
+Quotes instead of RFPs will be accepted for products under \$250,000 - 3.
+Utilize markets that provide online internal marketing in real time, i.e. Amazon Marketplace. - 4.
+Rely on previous procurement evaluations and decisions. - 5.
+Recommendations from tried, and true companies.